Christianfoley/LLMLyricGen/README.md

 # Lyre-LM: An Exploration of Fine-tuning Large Language Models for Lyric Generation
-### Official implementation opf Lyre-LM.
+### Official implementation of Lyre-LM.
 To view the full exploration report please see [LyreReport.pdf](LyreReport.pdf).

 ## Overall Environment
 **Make sure to have git lfs installed: instructions found here: https://git-lfs.com/**